Initial unemployment claims drop sharply in Georgia

-ATLANTA - First-time unemployment claims in Georgia dropped significantly last week (week of May 30), echoing a national trend that has held for six weeks running.
+ATLANTA — First-time unemployment claims in Georgia dropped significantly last week, echoing a national trend that has held for six weeks running.

-Jobless Georgians filed 22,240 initial claims last week (week of May 30), down 2,382 from the previous week, the state Department of Labor reported Thursday, June 10.
+Jobless Georgians filed 22,240 initial claims last week, down 2,382 from the previous week, the state Department of Labor reported Thursday.

 The drop in claims came as the labor department was preparing to reimpose eligibility requirements for unemployment benefits the agency waived during the coronavirus pandemic.